jarad/stats.text/README.md

 # stats.text

 A free and open-source statistics textbook.
+Originally this book is being developed for STAT 401A at Iowa State University, but the expectation is that it will be created in such a way that individual instructors can pull relevant components to build material suitable to their course.

 ## Design requirements

 The formats this textbook should be able to printed to are
+- viewed as HTML textbook
-- viewed as HTML
+- viewed as HTML slides for a lecture
 - printed to a pdf
 - sent to an on-demand printer for binding

-For printing to a pdf and on-demand printing, only desired components should be printed.
+For printing to a pdf and on-demand printing, an option should be available so that only desired components are printed.

 ## Components